ScoopJr/claude-usage-tracker/README.md

-# Claude Usage Tracker
+# Claude Usage Tracker — Chrome Extension

-Shows your Claude.ai usage limit in the corner of your screen while you chat.
-Get desktop notifications at 20%, 50%, 75% and 90% so you never get cut off mid-flow.
+A lightweight Chrome extension that shows your Claude.ai usage limits inline — no more tabbing to settings to check.

+## Features

+- **Persistent overlay** — `USAGE X%` indicator in the bottom-right corner of every Claude tab
+- **Desktop notifications** — alerts at 20%, 50%, 75%, 90% used (requires Chrome notification permissions)
+- **Auto-refresh** — scrapes usage data every 5 minutes in the background
+- **Weekly cap tracking** — separate bar for the weekly usage limit
+- **Toggle** — show or hide the corner indicator via the extension popup
+- **Manual refresh** — force a data update anytime from the popup

 ## Install